johanwind/johanwind.github.io/_posts/2023-03-23-rwkv_overview.md

 keywords: neural networks
 ---

 For a while, I've been following and contributing a bit to the RWKV language model, an open source large language model with great potential.
 As ChatGPT and large language models in general have gotten a lot of attention recently, I think it's a good time to write about RWKV.
 In this post, I will try to explain what is so special about RWKV compared to most language models (transformers).
-[The next post](/2023/03/23/rwkv_details.html) will be more technical, showing in detail how RWKV actually works (with a ~100 line minimal implementation).
+[The other RWKV post](/2023/03/23/rwkv_details.html) is more technical, showing in detail how RWKV actually works (with a ~100 line minimal implementation).

 At a high level, RWKV combines the best features of RNNs and transformers.
 So to explain RWKV, I need to first explain those.